Trying to the balance with office party games that satisfy your teammates but don’t exclude them can be a difficult task.

 Belly Balloon Break

-Steal one item from each person’s desk, then display them at your party.
+Steal one item from each teammate’s desk, then display them at your party along a table, as if they’re finds from an archaeological dig.

-Now everyone must work out which item belongs to who.
-Great way to brighten people’s spirits.
+Now get everyone to work out which item belongs to who.
+This is a great way to brighten people’s spirits.

 Couples Who Am I

-- To up the stakes, award extra points to those who can name the character and actor/actress who said the line.
+To up the stakes, award extra points to those who can name the character and actor/actress who said the line.
+The teammate reading the quote can also gain their own extra points, if they can act out the character to whom the line belongs.

-- Add a competitive vibe, by having two teams play against each other.
+If your team is large enough, you can add a slight competitive vibe to things, by having two teams play against each other.
 The first one to finish wins.
-Make sure you have plenty of space.
+Make sure you have plenty of space for moving around in.

 Death by Winking

-The detective must find the murderer, who starts “killing” by giving their target a subtle wink.
-Victims should die, as soon as you’re winked at.
+The detective must now find the murderer who starts “killing” by giving their target a subtle wink.
+Victims should die, as soon as you’re winked at; no dramatic deaths here, your victims simply lay their head against the table when winked.

 The game ends, when the murderer is found.
 The fastest detective wins the entire game.